mdbergmann/cl-gserver/README.md

 To stop the ping-pong one just has to send `(! *ping* :stop)` to one of them.

+##### Stopping actors

+Sending the:
-`:stop` will completely stop the actors message processing, and the actor will not be useable anymore.
+- `:stop` message will completely stop the actors message processing.
+No new messages will be accepted, but all messages in the queue are still processed.
+- `:terminate` message will also stop the actor from accepting more messages but it will also discard any queued messages.
+Only the one that is currently being processed will be allowed to finish.

+It is also possible to call `act-cell:stop` method on the actor.
+It has the same effect as sending `:terminate`.

 ##### Synchronous ask